xingchenzhang/xingchenzhang.github.io/_pages/about.md

 - **Remote Sensing** and **Electronics** Special Issue: "Advances in Detection-Oriented Multi-Sensor Fusion Beyond the Visible Spectrum". **Deadline: 31 December 2024**. [[Remote Sensing Submission]](https://www.mdpi.com/journal/remotesensing/special_issues/T7010HP00E)  [[Electronics Submission]](https://www.mdpi.com/journal/electronics/special_issues/48P302N872)

-**Activities**
+**Incoming activities**
 -------
 [11/2024] I am organizing a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
 The workshop will be held in Glasgow, UK, on **27th November 2024**.
 More details can be found on our [workshop website](https://difa2024.github.io/).

+[11/2024] I will attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting, which will be held on **30th November 2024** in London.

+[12/2024] I will give a talk entitled “Rethinking performance evaluation in image fusion” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html), which will be held on **11 December 2024** in the British Computer Society (BCS), London.

 News
 ----

-[12/2024] I will give a talk entitled “Rethinking performance evaluation in image fusion” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html), which will be held on 11 December 2024 in the British Computer Society (BCS).

-[11/2024] Invited to join the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting, which will be held on 30th November 2024 in London.

-[10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University Open Day
+[10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University of University Open Day

 [09/2024] I have been listed among the **World's Top 2% Scientists** ([Stanford University's list](https://topresearcherslist.com/), 2024)!
 This is the second time I have been recognized as one of the "World's Top 2% Scientists".